-Computer-based tests will not be scored immediately.
-For our spring 2015 pilot, we plan to release scores from CBT administrations on the same schedule as paper-and-pencil scores (about three weeks after the test).
-We will continue to work on timely reporting while the processes for ensuring quality and security of CBT become more mature.
+Online tests will not be scored immediately.
+For our spring 2015 pilot, we plan to release scores from online administrations on the same schedule as paper scores (about three weeks after the test).
+We will continue to work on timely reporting while the processes for ensuring quality and security of online testing become more mature.

 How can students prepare for online testing?
 Will you provide a practice test?